Tochukz/Docker/Docker-Docs/readme.md

 $ docker ps
 $ docker exec -it <mysql-container-id> mysql -u root -p
 ```
 Enter the password (secret) that was used when starting the container.
-Run a simple MySQL command show show all the database
+Run a simple MySQL command to show all the database
 ```sql
 > SHOW DATABASES;
 # exit the shell